f5devcentral/f5-agility-labs-xc/docs/class6/class6.rst

-F5 Distributed Cloud: Multi-Cloud Networking & Beyond
+F5 Distributed Cloud: Policy Optimization in a Multicloud World
 =====================================================

 This hands-on lab environment highlights some of the introductory concepts of F5 Distributed Cloud Multi-cloud Networking.

-**Narrative:**
-During the lab you will be playing the role of an Engineer at ACME Corp who responds to new business requirements quickly by implementing F5's Network and App connect solutions.

-**Goal:**
+**Your Role:**
+You are an engineer at ACME Corp tasked with connecting applications and services across multiple cloud environments.

+**Lab Objectives:**
-Demonstrate and understand when to use F5 Distributed Cloud Network Connect or App Connect to securely extend connectivity between disparate environments.
+Learn when and how to use F5 Distributed Cloud solutions to securely connect distributed environments:
+* **Network Connect** - Layer 3/4 network connectivity and routing
+* **App Connect** - Layer 7 application-level connectivity

 |intro001|

-..
-Caution:: Please be aware that there is a waiting period after Lab 1, while provisioning occurs.
-If you are an instructor, please have students proceed with Lab 1 prior to any presentation, to give ample time for processes to complete.
+**Lab Environment:**

-This Lab uses the **[F5XC MCN] Appworld SMSv2** UDF Blueprint.
+This lab uses the **[F5XC MCN] Base Lab w/SMSv2** UDF Blueprint.
+Your lab environment has been pre-configured with the necessary infrastructure, allowing you to focus on learning F5 Distributed Cloud capabilities.

+.. note:: The lab environment is automatically provisioned when you start the lab.
+All required Customer Edge (CE) nodes and infrastructure are built for you.

 .. toctree::
    :maxdepth: 1